training-datalab/old-training-datalab.com/_pages/tufte-working-papers.md

 # Tufte Working Papers

-<p align=" justify"><b>Tufte Working Papers (ISSN 2735-6043)</b> es una publicación continúa basada en Training Data Lab con el apoyo logístico de la Universidad de Santiago de Chile.
-Esta serie de documentos promueve el debate en ciencias sociales, especialmente en temas relacionados con la ciencia política y las políticas públicas.
-La serie incluye trabajos inéditos y versiones revisadas de publicaciones previas que proponen <strong>técnicas de investigación innovadoras u ofrecen información empírica novedosa</strong>.
-Los trabajos se publican en español e inglés, aunque se privilegian las publicaciones en español con el fin de apoyar la difusión del conocimiento de acceso abierto en Iberoamérica.</p>

-<p align=" justify">Esta serie se produce íntegramente en Tufte-LaTeX, inspirado por Edward R. Tufte.
-Además, se licencia bajo <a href="https://github.com/training-datalab/tufte-working-papers/blob/master/LICENSE.txt" target="_blank">Creative Commons</a>, por tanto, su contenido es de acceso abierto y utiliza la taxonomía <a href="https://bgonzalezbustamante.com/credit/" target="_blank">CRediT</a> para identificar contribuciones en coautorías junto con un proceso de <a href="/open-review/">revisión abierto</a>.
-Para más información, revisar los <a href="/guidelines/">lineamientos</a> de esta serie.</p>
+<p align=" justify"><b>Tufte Working Papers (ISSN 2735-6043)</b> is a continuous publication based at Training Data Lab with logistical support from the Universidad de Santiago de Chile.
+This series of papers promotes debate in the social sciences, especially on issues related to political science and public policies.
+The series includes unpublished papers and revised versions of previous publications that propose <strong>innovative research techniques or offer novel empirical information</strong>.
+The papers are published in Spanish and English, although preference is given to publications in Spanish in order to support the divulgation of open access knowledge in Ibero-America.</p>

+<p align=" justify">This series is produced entirely in Tufte-LaTeX, inspired by Edward R. Tufte.
+In addition, it is licensed under <a href="https://github.com/training-datalab/tufte-working-papers/blob/master/LICENSE.txt" target="_blank">Creative Commons</a>, therefore, its content is open access and uses the <a href="https://bgonzalezbustamante.com/credit/" target="_blank">CRediT</a> taxonomy to identify co-authored contributions along with an <a href="/open-review/">open review</a> process.
+For further information, see the <a href="/guidelines/">guidelines</a> for this series.</p>

+<p align=" justify"><a href="/tufte-working-papers-spanish/">See this page in Spanish</a>.</p>

-## Números
+## Issues

 <ul>
 <li>González-Bustamante, B. (2021, <em>forthcoming</em>).
 Sofisticación, participación y compromiso político en América Latina. <em>Tufte Working Papers</em>, 2.
 DOI: <a href="https://doi.org/10.31235/osf.io/r4pj8" target="_blank">10.31235/osf.io/r4pj8</a>.</li>